 • Teodóra Vékony (alternating serial reaction time task)

-• Antonio Fábregas, Natalia Mitrofanova, Yulia Rodina, Marit Westergaard (design of study, translation of materials and recruitment of participants)
+• Antonio Fábregas, Natalia Mitrofanova, Yulia Rodina, Marit Westergaard (design and translation of materials and recruitment of participants)

 • Merete Anderssen, Fatih Bayram (recruitment of participants)